How to Stash Only One File out of Multiple Files that Have Changed

 git stash save -p "commit message"

-This method makes it possible to select which hunks should be added to the stash, whole files can also be selected.
+This method makes it possible to select which hunks should be added to the stash.
 Read about the descriptions of each hunk here.

 The git stash command shelves changes made to the working copy so you can do another work, and then return and re-apply them.
 The command will stash the changes that have been added to your index (staged changes) and changes made to files currently tracked by Git (unstaged change.
 The --keep-index option left intact all the changes that are already added to the index.